 Contribution of non-coding variation to autoimmune disease

-Genome wide association (GWA) studies have identified numerous single nucleotide polymorphisms (SNP) in the non-coding genome that are associated with enhanced risk of disease.
+Genome wide association studies (GWAS) have identified numerous single nucleotide polymorphisms (SNP) in the non-coding genome associated with enhanced disease risk.
 Major challenges include identifying the causal SNP in disease, its bone fide gene target, and the mechanism of dysregulation.
-We are addressing these challenges using a combination of global chromatin confirmation capture (Hi-C, Hi-ChIP), enhancer landscape profiling (ATAC-seq, ChIP-seq), and expression profiling of pathogenic T cells in patients with multiple sclerosis.
+We address these challenges using a combination of global chromatin confirmation capture (Hi-C, Hi-ChIP), enhancer landscape profiling (ATAC-seq, ChIP-seq), and expression profiling of pathogenic T cells in patients with multiple sclerosis.
 Funding provided by the National Multiple Sclerosis Society.

 Contribution of non-coding variation to schizophrenia

-Similar to the autoimmune disease (see above) and other common disorders, GWA and whole exome sequencing studies for schizophrenia points to noncoding variation as contributing to disease risk.
-We have performed extensive chromatin accessibility mapping using ATAC-seq on 100's on postmortem brain samples from schizophrenia cases and controls (Bryois et al., Nature Neuroscience, 2018).
-While we do not detect chromatin accessibility differences between cases and controls, we do find that heritability enrichment for the disorder is much higher in the regulatory elements we have identified.
-To followup these studies, we are performing high-throughput STARR-seq reporter and high-throughput CRISPR genome editing screens to narrow down causal risk elements and variants.
+Similar to the autoimmune disease (see above) and other common disorders, GWAS and whole exome sequencing studies for schizophrenia points to noncoding variation as contributing to disease risk.
+We have performed extensive chromatin accessibility mapping using ATAC-seq on hundreds of postmortem brain samples from schizophrenia cases and controls (Bryois et al., Nature Neuroscience, 2018).
+While we do not detect chromatin accessibility differences between cases and controls, we find that heritability enrichment for the disorder is much higher in the regulatory elements we have identified.
+To follow up these studies, we are performing high-throughput STARR-seq reporter and high-throughput CRISPR genome editing screens to narrow down causal risk elements and variants.
 Funding provided by the National Institute of Mental Health, and Open Philanthropy.

 Contribution of non-coding variation to rare recessive disorders